 Industry Exposure

-You can analyze industry risk levels and import and export exposure across key trade partners, allowing you to evaluate how tariff changes may affect supply chains, costs and market access.
+The Industry Exposure tab helps you assess how tariffs impact specific industries.
+You can analyze industry tariff risk, risk factors and types of risk, allowing you to evaluate how tariff changes may affect supply chains, costs and market access.

 How to select a sub-sector